Shreedhar03/cuisine-craft/Readme.md

 # CuisineCraft

-CuisineCraft is a PHP application for managing restaurant menus with ease.
+CuisineCraft is a PHP application for managing restaurant digital menus with ease.

 ## Features